 Projects

 EEC regulation of enteric neuron development.
 The enteric nervous system (ENS) innervates the intestine, controlling important processes like gut motility and water resorption.
 The gut is also innervated by vagal afferents which signal directly to the brain.
 EECs and enteric and vagal neurons form synaptic connections that allow for rapid communication between these essential cell types in the intestine.
 In addition to producing hormones, EECs also produce neurotrophic factors, raising the possibility that EECs help attract neurons to the right place in the developing intestinal epithelium and instruct them to become the right type of neuron.
-This project uses in vivo and in vitro modeling in mouse and human PSC-derived organoids.

 Open to your ideas!
 The McCauley Lab believes in intellectual equity, meaning the best ideas can come from anyone.
 Pitch your project and we’ll see if we can get it off the ground using the tools we have!